lizmat/articles/its-time-to-rak.md

 # Show all lines with numbers between 1 and 65
 $ rak '/ \d+ <?{ 1 <= $/.Int <= 65 }> /'

-# Show number of files / lines authored by Scooby Doo
+# Show number of files / lines authored by Scooby Doo in current repo
 $ rak --blame-per-line '*.author eq "Scooby Doo"' --count-only
 ````